sergiooramas/elvis/README.md

 Note that homogenize_output.py will take some time as it has to load a lot of information from DBpedia in memory.

+To convert the homogenized ouptut of DBpedia Spotlight to NIF fro example you have to run

+python elvis2nif.py spotlight example_h

+Or to convert for instance the agreement output from ELVIS format to XML format GATE compatible, you must run

+python elvis2xml.py agreement example_h_2

 ## References

-If you use this code for research purposes, please cite our paper:
+If you use this code for research purposes, please cite our <a target="_blank" href="http://mtg.upf.edu/node/3451">paper</a>:

 Sergio Oramas, Luis Espinosa-Anke, Mohamed Sordo, Horacio Saggion, and Xavier Serra.
 2016.
-ELMD : An automatically generated entity linking gold standard in the music domain.
+ELMD : An Automatically Generated Entity Linking Gold Standard Dataset in the Music Domain.
 In In Proceedings of the 10th International Conference on Language Resources and Evaluation, LREC 2016.

 ## License